 Setting Up Permissions

-TrueNAS SCALE provides basic permissions settings and a full Access Control List (ACL) editor to define dataset permissions.
+TrueNAS SCALE provides basic permissions settings and an Access Control List (ACL) editor to define dataset permissions.
 ACL permissions control the actions users can perform on dataset contents.

 An Access Control List (ACL) is a set of account permissions associated with a dataset and applied to directories or files within that dataset.
 TrueNAS uses ACLs to manage user interactions with shared datasets and creates them when users add a dataset to a pool.

-TrueNAS SCALE offers two ACL types: POSIX which is the SCALE default, and NFSv4.
+TrueNAS SCALE offers two ACL types: POSIX (the SCALE default) and SMB/NFSv4.
 For a more in-depth explanation of ACLs and configurations in TrueNAS SCALE, see our ACL Primer.

-You can view permissions for any dataset but the edit option only displays on the Dataset Permissions widget for non-root datasets.
+You can view permissions for any dataset, but the edit option only displays on the Permissions widget for non-root datasets.

 Configuring advanced permissions overrides basic permissions configured on the add and edit dataset screens.

-Enter or select the user from the dropdown list, set the read/write/execute permissions, and then select Apply User.
+Enter or select the user from the dropdown list, set the read/write/execute permissions.
 The options include users created manually or imported from a directory service.
-Click Apply User to confirm changes.
+Enable Apply User to confirm changes.
 To prevent errors, TrueNAS only submits changes when selected.

-Next enter or select the group from the dropdown list, set the read/write/execute permissions, and then select Apply Group.
+Next, enter or select the group from the dropdown list, set the read/write/execute permissions.
 The options include groups created manually or imported from a directory service.
-Click Apply Group to confirm changes.
+Enable Apply Group to confirm changes.
 To prevent errors, TrueNAS only submits changes when selected.

 If you want to apply these settings to all child datasets, select Apply permissions recursively.